niartenyaw/dcos-docs-site/pages/1.13/security/oss/login/external-user-login/index.md

 2. Follow the displayed instructions to trigger the browser login flow.

-3. Copy the `OpenID Connect ID token` from the modal dialog that appears in the browser.
+3. After logging in through your provider, copy the `OpenID Connect ID token` that appears in the browser.

 4. Paste the `OpenID Connect ID token` into the DC/OS CLI for login completion.

 **NOTE**: The `--provider` argument is set to `dcos-oidc-auth0` by default.

-5. Display the DC/OS authentication token by executing the following command:
+5. Display the DC/OS Authentication token by executing the following command:

 ```bash
 dcos config show core.dcos_acs_token
 ```
-6. Export the DC/OS Authentication token into environment for using it in other commands:
+6. Export the DC/OS Authentication token into environment as `TOKEN` to use it in API requests:
 ```bash
 export TOKEN=$(dcos config show core.dcos_acs_token)
 ```

-# Via the web interface
+# Login using the web interface

 1. Launch the DC/OS web interface.
-2. Log in through a single sign-on flow using the identity provider of your choice (Google, GitHub, and Microsoft).
+2. Log in through a single sign-on flow using the identity provider of your choice (Google, GitHub, or Microsoft).

-**NOTE**: The Single-Sign-On flow will result in the DC/OS Authentication token being stored in a browser cookie.
+**NOTE**: The Single Sign-On flow will result in the DC/OS Authentication token being stored in a browser cookie.